stackmutt/whoisd/README.md

 }
 ```

-- "hide" - if this option is set to 'true', the value of the field will not shown in the whois output
+- "hide" - if this option is set to 'true', the value of the field will not shown in whois output

 ```json
 {